mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 and Deneb (1925) as well as Regina (Spinward Marches 1910).
 Their name is commonly rendered as ‘Philosopher Kings of Thaar’, which is quite apt.
 Whilst large, with an appearance most humans find intimidating, the Crenduthaar are a peaceable and highly intelligent race.

-The Crenduthaar are one of the largest known sapient species, with adults measuring some 2.5 metres in length and massing up to 500kg.
+The Crenduthaar are one of the largest known sapient species, with adults measuring some 2.5 meters in length and massing up to 500kg.
 Exothermic, bisexual and viviparous, they share many characteristics of Terran mammals, although the young drink blood from special glands in both males and females, and their bodies are protected by scales rather than fur.
 Their forelegs are modified with a ridge of scales forming a razor-edged blade called a slasher, an adaptation evolved by ancient Crenduthaar to cut the tendons of large beasts on the run and cripple them; they remain formidable weapons.

 Crenduthaar are hexapods, with their upper limbs used for manipulation of objects and the lowest pair for walking.
 The middle set can be used as either arms or legs as the need arises, although they are not as dextrous as the upper limbs.
 The most obvious feature of the Crenduthaar is their mouth, which is filled with a double row of highly prominent teeth and surrounded by tendrils used for fine manipulation.
 The constant movement of these tendrils is disturbing to many humans and draws attention to their frightening mouths.